 3) recycle screws and screw posts from the old guts to secure the VGA control board.
 You can also use plumber's tape+bolts, or just hot glue and duct tape.

 4) The power supply.
-Most VGA control boards take 12V.
-Most WiFi Routers also take 12v.
-I used a working PSU from an old Belkin 802.11b wifi router.
-I placed the PSU inside the iMac case, and soldered the power plug to the inside of the iMacs power port, so that I can use the origional white power cable to power the iMac.
-If you are concerned about heat, you can figuratively just splice into that soldered joint and add a 120V-to-USB adapter and a 5V fan or two.
+Most VGA control boards take the standard 12V that eeeevvvveeerrrryyything uses (usually 5.5x2.1 plugs).
+So find any old wall-wart or power supply you have lying around, just make sure your 12v psu has sufficient amperage.
+I placed the PSU inside the iMac case, and soldered the power plug to the inside of the iMacs power port, so that I can use the original white power cable to power the iMac.
+If you are concerned about heat, you can either: (a) splice into that soldered joint (pre-psu) and add a 120V-to-USB adapter and a 5V fan or two, or (b) splice into the post-psu 12v side and add a 12v computer fan.

 5) the VGA Control Board's Menu Button Board: fastened this to the bottom of the iMac case (using bolts, nuts, and metal plumber's tape) pointing downward out of the uncovered RAM bay.
 You can't see them unless you tilt the iMac up, it's nice.